 What to Do?

 You should accept the fact that you are shorter, working through your mind set with a trained professional.
 Try to focus on the positive aspects of your body.
 Make a list of all the things that you like about yourself, that make you unique and put you in advantage.
-Try to use your shortness as a benefit, perhaps there are things that you can do.

-Small Man Syndrome is treatable by therapy, and should be dealt with like any other cases where somebody is not completely happy with themselves.
+Issues related to Small Man Syndrome is treatable by therapy, and should be dealt with like any other cases where somebody is not completely happy with themselves.